Configuring Acme-client

 acme-client: /etc/ssl/example.com.crt: created

 The last line says that the public certificate was generated.
-If you see that, it's a success!
+If you see that last line, it's a success!

 You now have two certificates, the public key inside /etc/ssl/example.com.crt, and the private key inside /etc/ssl/private/example.com.key: